State Minimum Car Insurance Requirements at a Glance

 Expert Recommendations for Adequate Limits

-Insurance professionals and consumer advocates widely recommend the following as a baseline for drivers with any meaningful assets:
+Insurance professionals and consumer advocates widely recommend the following as a baseline for drivers with any meaningful assets.
+Coverage needs scale with your financial situation.
+For a personalized breakdown, see our full guide on how much car insurance you need.

 Frequently Asked Questions